ChanakarnPalipol/ChanakarnPalipol/README.md

 ### 💼 Projects & Experience

 - **CMUPA (Ongoing)** — Full Stack Development
-  Built a secure KPI tracking platform for multiple Chiang Mai University departments to create, track, and analyze performance metrics, increasing cross-team transparency (team of 5).
+  Worked in a team to design and deliver CMUPA, a web application for creating and tracking university KPIs across multiple departments.
+Applied software engineering principles for requirements gathering, system design, and iterative development.
+Built dashboards and forms with Figma and React to streamline KPI data entry and reporting (team of 5).

 - **[SWK HR](https://hr.samakkhi.com/)** — UX/UI Design & Frontend Development
   Launched a modern HR management solution for 200+ staff, integrating facial-scan attendance, Excel workflows, and granular admin controls.
 Developed flexible dashboards with Next.js & Prisma—reducing manual errors and streamlining HR for the entire school.